Skip to content

 Creating a pixel

 Head to your Scarf dashboard and click the + in the top-right corner, then click New Pixel.
 Give your pixel(s) a name, select an Owner to manage its scope (your organization recommended), and optionally attach it to a package you manage on Scarf.
-This package attachment is optional and is solely used for visualizing the statistics for a pixel and a package together on the same page within the Scarf dashboard UI.
+This package attachment is optional and is solely used for visualizing the statistics for a pixel and a package together on the same page within the Scarf dashboard.

 Embedding and using the pixel